-Most of us find it easier to talk to and cooperate with people with whom we have good rapport.
+Most of us find it easier to talk to and cooperate with people with whom we have a good rapport.
 It’s no surprise that the same is true in police interviews with terrorism suspects.
 There is good evidence to support this too.
-The High-Value Detainee Interrogation Group (See ‘Expanding the frontiers of interrogation research and practice’,) funded CREST researcher Laurence Alison and his team to study the components of good rapport in interviews with terrorist suspects.
-Here they introduce the Observing Rapport-Based Interpersonal Techniques (ORBIT) tool, developed through that research, and explain how it is now informing the training and assessment of interviewers in the field.

 The Observing Rapport-Based Interpersonal Techniques (ORBIT) tool was developed by our research team at the University of Liverpool, based on analysis of more than 1,000 hours of video footage of interviews with some of the most difficult terrorist suspects.
 Ours is the only field-based operational study of such interviews to date.
 It provides a contemporary evidence base of ‘what works’ in reducing counter-interrogation strategies and resistance and maximising intelligence, information and evidence gain.

-Accepting the views, beliefs and explanations given by an interviewee without judgement.
+- Acceptance – Accepting the views, beliefs and explanations given by an interviewee without judgement

-To adapt to changes or developments in the interviewee’s account throughout the interview.
+- Adaptation – To adapt to changes or developments in the interviewee’s account throughout the interview

-To draw out the interviewee’s thoughts, beliefs or feelings without putting forward your own views.
+- Evocation – To draw out the interviewee’s thoughts, beliefs, or feelings without putting forward your own views

 The next step was to determine how these principles could be observed from the behaviours of interviewers and interviewees.
 In our ORBIT model, we mapped the possible types of interviewer-interviewee interactions against two ‘interpersonal circles’ (see left and below).
 One circle shows adaptive responses (i.e. responses that lead to a better interview outcome) and the other shows maladaptive responses (i.e. those leading to a poor outcome).
 Each circle has two dimensions: a ‘Cooperation – Confrontation’ axis and a ‘Capitulation – Control’ axis: